DhanteyUD/Connect_Heroku_and_Github/README.md

 # Guide to connect Heroku and Github via SSH

-> Working on Ubuntu 18.04 LTS and Win 10
+> Working on Ubuntu 18.04 LTS, Mac and Win 10

-Create SSH key in your machine:
+- [x] Create SSH key in your machine:

 ```
 $ ssh-keygen -t rsa -b 4096 -C "my@email.com"
 ```

-Check if "id_rsa" and "id_rsa.pub" were created:
+- [x] Check if `id_rsa` and `id_rsa.pub` were created:

 ```
 $ ls -al ~/.ssh
 ```

-id_rsa.pub is public and it's shared with github and heroku to secure the connection between your machine connection and the servers.
+> `id_rsa.pub` is public and it's shared with github and heroku to secure the connection between your machine and the servers.

-Check if "ssh-agent" is up and running:
+- [x] Check if `ssh-agent` is up and running:

 ```
 $ eval "$(ssh-agent -s)"
 ```

-Now register the file, then when we connect with SHH, this file will be used.
+- [x] Now register the file, then when we connect with SHH, this file will be used.
 To register, run:

 ```
 $ ssh-add ~/.ssh/id_rsa
 ```

-We get the public key value, and you must to copy to the clipboard:
+> We get the public key value, now we have to copy to clipboard:

 ```
 $ cat ~/.ssh/id_rsa.pub
 ```

-Then, go to GitHub's setting -> SSH Keys -> New SSH key, and paste the public key, then save.
+> Now, go to GitHub's setting -> SSH Keys -> New SSH key, and paste the public key, then save.

-Check the connection:
+- [x] Check the connection:

 ```
 $ ssh -v git@github.com
 ```

-Set the Heroku public key:
+- [x] Set the Heroku public key:

 ```
 $ heroku keys:add
 ```

-Create a new Heroku project, the name must be unique:
+- [x] Create a new Heroku project, the name must be unique:

 ```
 $ heroku create unique-names-application
 ```

-This create a remote branch, then when yopu run "git remote", origin and heroku branches must be appear.
+> This create a remote branch, then when you run `git remote origin`, heroku branches would appear.
+In `package.json` you must specify the script that initializes the app: `"start":"node file-route.js"`
+>
-In "package.json" you must specify the script that initialice the app: "start":"node file-route.js" Define ports environment variable, Heroku will give a port -> const port = process.env.PORT || 3000
+> Define ports environment variable, Heroku will give a port -> const port = process.env.PORT || 3000

-Push to Heroku:
+- [x] Push to Heroku:

 ```
 $ git push heroku master